 ECP.1 INTRODUCTION

 ECP.1.1 The European Compliance Processes ("ECP") specifies the compliance process in relation to directly connected and Embedded Power Stations (subject to a Bilateral Agreement), HVDC Systems, and Network Operator’s or Non-Embedded Customer’s Plant and Apparatus.
-For the avoidance of doubt, the requirements of the European Compliance Processes do not apply to Demand Response Providers unless they are also an EU Code User and have entered into a CUSC Contract with NGET:
+For the avoidance of doubt, the requirements of the European Compliance Processes do not apply to Demand Response Providers unless they are also an EU Code User and have entered into a CUSC Contract with NGET.
+Generators in respect of Electricity Storage Modules are required to meet the requirements of this ECC but are not required to satisfy the requirements of European Regulation (EU) 2016/631, European Regulation 2016/1388 or European Regulation 2016/1485.
+Any derogation in respect of Electricity Storage Modules would therefore be against the GB Grid Code as the requirements applicable to Electricity Storage Modules are not enforceable by EU Law

 (i) Type A Power Generating Modules: